team2393/FRC2019/README.md

 --> Now you have a "2393First" project in your Eclipse workspace.

 Git Update
 ----------

-To later get an update:
+To later get an update, i.e. to fetch the "latest":
  * Right-click on the "2393First" project
  * Team
  * "Pull" (not "Pull..")